nebbles/Gizmo/docs/source/raspberrypi/setup-headless.rst

 Headless Setup
 ==============

+.. important:: You **do not** need to do this setup is you are using a screen and keyboard.
+If you have a screen and keyboard available, move onto the next chapter.

 It can be useful to set up a new Pi even when you *don't have a monitor and keyboard* spare to do a normal set up.
 Fortunately, there is a way to set up a new Pi without using these peripherals.
 This is called 'setting the Pi up headless'.
 The following guide is derived from the `official Pi documentation <https://www.raspberrypi.org/documentation/configuration/wireless/headless.md>`_.

 .. note::